-THE OFFERING Common stock offered by us shares Common stock offered by the selling stockholders shares Underwriters' option shares Common stock to be outstanding after this offering shares if the underwriters exercise their shares ( option to purchase additional shares in full) Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares in full), based on an assumed public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We will not receive any proceeds from the sale of shares by the selling stockholders.
-We intend to use the net proceeds to us from this offering primarily for general corporate purposes, including working capital, sales and marketing activities, product development, general and administrative matters, and capital expenditures, although we do not currently have any specific plans with respect to use of proceeds for such purposes.
-We also may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies, or to pay down a portion of our outstanding indebtedness.
-However, we do not have agreements, commitments, or plans for any specific acquisitions or debt repayments at this time.
+THE OFFERING Common stock offered by us 1,000,000 shares Common stock offered by the selling stockholder 2,500,000 shares Underwriters' option 525,000 shares Common stock to be outstanding after this offering 16,060,619 shares (16,585,619 shares if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$29.3 million (or \$45.1 million if the underwriters exercise their option to purchase additional shares in full), based on the public offering price of \$32.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We will not receive any proceeds from the sale of shares by the selling stockholder.
+We intend to use the net proceeds to us from this offering primarily for the repayment of debt and general corporate purposes, including working capital, sales and marketing activities, product development, general and administrative matters, and capital expenditures, although we cannot predict with certainty all of the particular uses for our net proceeds from this offering or the amounts we may actually spend on such uses.
+We also may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies.
+However, we do not have agreements, commitments, or plans for any specific acquisitions at this time.
 See "Use of Proceeds."
-You should read "Risk Factors" for a discussion of certain of the Risk factors factors to consider carefully before deciding to purchase any shares of our common stock.

-Trading symbol on The Nasdaq Global Market "SITM"

-Unless otherwise indicated, the number of shares of our common stock to be outstanding after this offering is based on 15,060,619 shares of common stock outstanding as of March 31, 2020, and excludes, as of March 31, 2020, 2,915,268 unvested restricted stock units and 711,556 shares of our common stock reserved for future issuance under our 2019 Stock Incentive Plan, or the 2019 Plan, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2019 Plan.
+Risk factors You should read "Risk Factors" for a discussion of certain of the factors to consider carefully before deciding to purchase any shares of our common stock.
+Trading symbol on The Nasdaq Global Market "SITM" tock to be outstanding after this offering is based on 15,060,619 shares of rch 31, 2020, 2,915,268 unvested restricted stock units and 711,556 shares of our common stock reserved for future issuance under our 2019 Stock Incentive Plan, or the 2019 Plan, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2019 Plan.

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriters of their option to purchase up to additional shares of our common stock from us.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriters of their option to purchase up to 525,000 additional shares of our common stock from us.